giannilmbd/dynare/doc/manual/source/the-model-file.rst

        Only available at ``order<3`` and without ``pruning``.
 In case of ``order=2``, Dynare provides a second-order accurate
-       approximation to the true second moments based on the linear terms of the second-order solution (see *Kim, Kim, Schaumburg and Sims (2008)*).
+       approximation to the true second moments based on the linear terms of the second-order solution :cite:p:`{see}Kim:2008`.
 Note that the unconditional variance decomposition *i.e.* at horizon infinity) is automatically conducted if theoretical moments are requested and if ``nodecomposition`` is not set (see